 The Digital Access Adoption Program (DAAP) is valid for one year and guarantees no back-maintenance will be due as part of the program.
-DAAP offers a 2-step approach that begins with (1) measuring your document consumption rates and (2) choosing a financial incentive either covering 100% of your current document consumption at a 90% discount (also valid for maintenance), or purchasing at least 115% for your current document consumption plus growth.
+DAAP offers a 2-step approach that begins with (1) measuring your document consumption rates and (2) choosing a financial incentive either covering 100% of your current document consumption at a 90% discount (also valid for maintenance) or purchasing at least 115% for your current document consumption plus growth.
 Customers will have to calculate which scenario best suits their needs.

 Are there Gotchas?

 While these discounts are tempting, you need to consider the options for measurability.
 Customers can either work with SAP’s Global License Audit and Compliance Group (GLAC) — which still relies on SAP’s estimation note, not a precise measurement — or install SAP’s Passport Tool which adds accurate detection of documents created via 3rd party applications, but: the tool will initially only be available for the most current versions of ECC, and starts counting documents from the time of installation — so it won’t give you an immediate annualized estimate.
-In worst case you have to wait for 12 months to get reliable figures.
+In the worst case, you have to wait for 12 months to get reliable figures.

 SAP also confirmed that EDI communication is considered Indirect Access.
-If you already performed your own investigation of the financial impact of Indirect Access at your organization, your results are most likely too conservative if EDI was not considered.
+If you already performed your investigation of the financial impact of Indirect Access at your organization, your results are most likely too conservative if EDI was not considered.

 Finally, the topic of Robotic Process Automation (RPA) was addressed, as non-human use falls under SAP’s definition of what constitutes Digital Access.
 It was confirmed that RPA solutions integrated with ECC or S/4HANA could create additional licensing demands for customers.
 It was not specified whether there are differences between “attended robots” and “unattended robots”.
-With the former, it is the user himself who starts the RPA process as a tool for increasing the efficiency of his own work, similar to a macro in Excel.
+With the former, it is the user himself who starts the RPA process as a tool for increasing the efficiency of his work, similar to a macro in Excel.
 Why should an Indirect Access license be required in this case?

 What should you do now?